mixxxdj/mixxx/source/glossary.rst

      :term:`Ogg Vorbis` and run your own directory server.

    open-source
-     Generically, open-source refers to a program in which the source code is available to the public for use and/or modification from its original design free of charge.
+     Generically, open-source refers to a program for which the source code is available to the public for use and/or modification from its original design free of charge.
 Open source code is typically created as a collaborative effort in which programmers improve upon the code and share